CCERL/.github/profile/README.md

 ## Research Areas

-- **Turbulent combustion**
-  Direct numerical simulation (DNS) and large-eddy simulation (LES) of turbulent flames, flame stabilization, autoignition, and pollutant formation.
+* **High-fidelity simulation of reacting flows** Direct numerical simulation (DNS) and large-eddy simulation (LES) of turbulent combustion, autoignition, flame stabilization, differential-diffusion effects, and pollutant formation.

-- **Laminar flames and fundamental combustion**
-  Flame propagation, diffusive–thermal instability, lifted flames, cool flames, and low-temperature fuel chemistry.

-- **Engine combustion**
-  Chemical kinetics and combustion characteristics of advanced engine concepts, including homogeneous charge compression ignition (HCCI).

-- **Ammonia cracking and catalytic reactors**
+* **Ammonia and hydrogen combustion**
+  Fundamental and applied studies of ammonia, hydrogen, and blended-fuel combustion, including turbulent ignition, flame stabilization, staged gas-turbine combustion, and emission reduction.

+* **Reduced-order modeling and scientific machine learning** Development of data-driven methods for accelerating reacting-flow simulations, including time-dependent reduced-order models, adaptive sampling, online learning, and machine-learning-assisted chemical kinetics.

-  Hydrogen production through catalytic ammonia decomposition, detailed heterogeneous surface chemistry, and particle-resolved and porous-media modeling of catalytic reactors.
+* **Catalytic reacting flows and ammonia cracking** Numerical modeling of catalytic ammonia decomposition and other heterogeneous reacting systems using detailed surface chemistry, porous-media models, and particle-resolved simulations.

-- **Gas-turbine and high-pressure combustion**
-  Staged gas-turbine combustion, supercritical CO₂ oxy-fuel combustion, flame stabilization, and emission characteristics.

-- **Plasma-assisted combustion**
-  Plasma–flame interactions and plasma-based technologies for extending lean operating limits and reducing pollutant emissions.

-- **Open-source CFD development**
+* **Fundamental flame dynamics and multiphysics combustion** Investigation of lifted and nonpremixed flames, buoyancy-driven flame dynamics, droplet and wire combustion, and the effects of plasma and electric fields on combustion processes.

-  Development of OpenFOAM-based solvers and libraries for reacting flows, real-fluid thermodynamics, detailed chemistry, surface reactions, and catalytic packed-bed reactors.
+* **Open-source CFD and computational methods** Development of OpenFOAM-based solvers, libraries, and numerical methods for detailed chemistry and transport, real-fluid flows, surface reactions, catalytic reactors, and high-performance reacting-flow simulations.

 ## Open-Source Projects